FAQs

 The total project cost is estimated at $28.2 million.
 The City of Edina’s share is about $15.49 million, supported by $4.21 million in secured federal funding.
 Hennepin County is contributing about $12.42 million, with $7 million in secured federal funding.
 The Minnesota Department of Transportation is contributing $300,000 and in-kind construction administration, inspection, surveying and material testing services.

-Added costs associated with the delay of the Vernon Avenue Bridge over the CPKC railroad will depend on weather and how much work can be completed in the 2025 construction season.
-Because it is a County bridge, those costs will be shared between Hennepin County and the City of Edina under the existing cooperative agreement, with approximately 80% covered by Hennepin County and 20% by the City.
-The delay will be handled through a contract change order, and the remainder of the project will not need to be rebid.
+Additional costs associated with the delay of the Vernon Avenue Bridge over the CPKC railroad will be shared between Hennepin County and the City of Edina under the existing agreement, with Hennepin County covering about 80% and the City covering about 20%.
 Xcel Energy is responsible for the cost of relocating the power line.

 What improvements are being made?